rackerlabs/support-how-to/content/how-to/cloud-servers/basic-types-of-linux-users-and-how-to-check-them/index.md

 #### SSH users

-SecureShell (SSH) users can securely connect to the Linux&reg; command line.
-You usually do this in a black-screen, command-line terminal such as PuTTY&reg; or MobaXterm&reg;.
-It's an handy method but only recommended for those comfortable with the Linux command line.
+SecureShell (SSH) users can securely connect to the Linux&reg; command line, usually in a black-screen, command-line terminal such as PuTTY&reg; or MobaXterm&reg;.
+It's a handy method but only recommended for those comfortable with the Linux command line.
 An SSH user can connect through both SFTP and SSH.

 ### Modify user access